-Its job is to copy data from indicator to your array, and it gets data of a given buffer of a given indicator in a specific quantity.
+Its job is to copy data from the indicator to your array, and it gets data from a given buffer of a given indicator in a specific quantity.

 Just go through the link -https://www.mql5.com/en/docs/series/copybuffer to read the document available.

 MA has 1 buffer, numbered as“0”.
 Now, copy one value from MA.
-It’s written as follow in the MetaTrader4:
+It’s written as follows in the MetaTrader4:

-The last “0” matches to MA’s value on the last candle on the chart (zero candle).
+The last “0” matches to MA’s value on the last candle on the chart (zero candles).
 In the MT5 MetaEditor, you’ll get it written as follows:

 - From the index position, you have to Copy one value to the MA array.

 - While compiling the code, move to clear both the errors initially.
-To do this, point out the on the first record error, and perform a double click on it.
+To do this, point out the first record error, and perform a double-click on it.